 The Internal Market Information system (IMI) makes it easier for authorities to contact each other across the EU and share information.

-European citizens and businesses alike benefit from the opportunities offered by the single market.
 For single market legislation to work as intended, member state administrations need to be able to cooperate closely.
 To support them in their cooperation, the European Commission created the Internal Market Information system (IMI).

 Under Article 29 of the Service Directive, member states are obliged to provide mutual help to each other if requested and this must be achieved through electronic means.